raspberrypilearning/persuasive-data-presentation/en/step_3.md

 ufo_data.append(state)
 --- /code ---

 This line of code will cause an error message because the list `ufo_data` has not yet been defined.
-To fix this error you would add in a line of code that defines the list.
+To fix this error, you would add in a line of code that defines the list.

 --- code ---
 ---